 But don’t tell my mom that.
 The last time she was visiting, I suggested she use whole wheat pasta in her lasagna and she almost had a heart attack.
 “Don’t you ever say that to me again,” was her exact response, I believe.

-This pasta dish is one of my go-to recipes when I’m craving pasta and I want something rich and filling, but not too heavy.
+This whole wheat angel hair with pancetta is one of my go-to recipes when I’m craving pasta and I want something rich and filling, but not too heavy.
 It’s a perfect combination.
 It uses peppery pancetta, broccolini, parmesan and gets a zip from zesty lemon.
 The best part?
 It’s a snap to make.
 Angel hair cooks up in about 4 minutes, and from the time you put your water on the stove to boil to the time your pasta’s done, this dish will be ready for the table.
 It’s also pretty enough to serve guests.
 They don’t have to know how easy it was!

 - 8 ounces whole wheat angel hair pasta